awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

 1. A bucket policy is provided on the **Configure options** page that you can copy and add to the destination bucket in the other account\.
 For information about adding a bucket policy to an S3 bucket, see [How Do I Add an S3 Bucket Policy?](add-bucket-policy.md)\.
 ![\[Example bucket policy for the destination bucket\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-permissions-policy.png)

-1. If you chose to replicate objects encrypted with AWS KMS, an AWS KMS key policy is provided on the **Configure options** page\.
-You can copy this policy to add to the key policy for the AWS KMS key customer master key \(CMK\) that you are using\.
-The key policy grants the source bucket owner permission to use the key\.
-For information about updating the key policy, see [Grant the Source Bucket Owner Permission to Encrypt Using the AWS KMS Key](#enable-replication-kms-key-policy)\.
+1. If you chose to replicate objects encrypted with AWS KMS, a AWS KMS key policy is provided on the **Configure options** page\.
+You can copy this policy to add to the key policy for the AWS KMS CMK that you are using\.
+The key policy grants the source bucket owner permission to use the CMK\.
+For information about updating the key policy, see [Grant the Source Bucket Owner Permission to Encrypt Using the AWS KMS CMK](#enable-replication-kms-key-policy)\.
 ![\[Destination bucket AWS KMS key policy\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-kms-key-policy.png)

 1. On the **Review** page, review your replication rule\.
 If it looks correct, choose **Save**\.
 Otherwise, choose **Previous** to edit the rule before saving it\.